The Inilex “Kepler Advantage” device

 2. As new propulsion systems come onboard, i.e. electric, hydrogen, people won’t be buying gasoline, hence the highway repair fund will go down.

 3. All states may not be the beneficiary of the revenue, even though you drove on their roads.
 For example, if you buy gasoline, say in Nebraska, and drive through Iowa to Illinois, you may have filled up in Nebraska at the state line, crossed all the way through Iowa to Illinois before you needed gasoline again.
-You used the highways in Iowa, but you didn’t pay for any of the road repair.
+You used the highways in Iowa, but you didn’t pay for any of the road repairs.

 1. Dr. David Forkenbrock, Director Public Policy, University of Iowa, is a self-professed privacy protection freak.
 Forkenbrock says one of the biggest issues that he has addressed with Congress and his staff is the issue of privacy.
 Forkenbrock says the device used in the Iowa study could not be used for tracking and he would find it morally repugnant that if the Department of Transportation didn’t use Iowa’s geographic info system (GIS) and used a device that would allow tracking.
 The GIS uses a data file and stores a value, not the actual car information.